You can’t mitigate a risk you don’t know about. Here are eight ways to identify your organization’s potential risks and better prepare to manage them.

 Investing in risk intelligence tools and services can provide real-time insights into potential risks.
 These tools continuously scan for indicators of threats, such as cyberattacks, market volatility, or geopolitical events.
 Real-time threat monitoring ensures you can identify and respond to risks as they emerge, minimizing their impact on your organization.

-These risk identification strategies are fantastic tools for creating lists of potential risks for both extensive enterprise risk management and minor project management scales.
-While the types of risks might be different between operational and project planning, the process can benefit both.
+These risk identification strategies are fantastic tools for creating lists of potential risks at both the extensive enterprise risk management and the minor project management scales.
+While the types of risks may differ between operational and project planning, the process can benefit both.
 To manage risk at any level, you need to assess internal and external threats, involve stakeholders in key decision-making, and create contingency plans for possible risks.

 How to Conduct a Risk Assessment